When I was a child, I loved reading. I remember reading many, many books during summer break. What about you?

 Start a Reading Journal

-For each book your child reads have them write about each book in a summer reading journal.
-A summer reading journal is a great way to practice reading skills and will become a memory book of all the books read each summer.
+For each book your child reads, have them write about each book in a summer reading journal.
+They can describe the characters and the plot.
+They can also share what they liked and didn’t like about the book.
+A summer reading journal is a great way to practice reading skills and it will become a memory book of all the books read each summer.

 For more ideas on starting a summer journal, read this article on How a summer bullet journal saved my sanity.